jimken123/jimken123.github.io/_pages/tsundoku.md

 #### Mrs. Dalloway - Virginia Woolf

 The summer of feminist reading continues.
+What a revelation this book is!
+How am I only now reading Woolf?
+A book to savour and read around, and to read again.

 <img src="/img/tsundoku/mrsdalloway.png" width="300">